econnet/econ/econ.rst

 Someone initiating (stakeholder) or coordinating does not decide, but mediates an agreement.
 The less coordination needed, the better.
-The `repo`_ should contain all the information to do without coordination.
+The `repo`_ should contain all the information, to do without coordination.
 Notices, via git commit or tag message, similar to

 - interface proposal at ... or